Bostich/Bostich.github.io/_posts/2022-12-02-Graphics-Card-on-Fire.md

 To cut the story short - I ended up racing after work to the local PC parts supplier and purchased brand-new card, and a powercord with surge protection, which is now thankfully working and also a slight-upgrade.

-Be careful what you wish for.
+Be careful what you wish for indeed.